tvd0704/cook-recipe/README.md

 # cook-recipe
 Welcome to Your Project  Cook Recipe back-end!
-This project does something amazing and awesome nodejs express.
+This project does something amazing and awesome node typescrip express.

 # install
 npm install